untoldwind/KontrolSystem2/docs/reference/ksp/orbit.md

 Name | Type | Description
 --- | --- | ---
-PatchTransitionType | ksp::vessel::PatchTransitionTypeConstants | Transition type at the beginning or end of an orbit patch
+PatchTransitionType | ksp::orbit::PatchTransitionTypeConstants | Transition type at the beginning or end of an orbit patch

 ## Functions